School Suspensions And Expulsions

 Suspensions and expulsions can affect your child’s records for years

-In the last several years, school districts have increasingly taken an extreme approach to relatively minor infractions by students by enacting inflexible “zero tolerance” policies.
-School administrators treat minor incidents as major crimes if the incident takes place on a school campus and off-campus school functions, and will often refer discipline cases to law enforcement.
+In the last several years, school districts have increasingly taken an extreme approach to relatively minor infractions by students by enacting “zero tolerance” policies.
+School administrators treat minor incidents as major crimes if the incident takes place on a school campus or at off-campus school functions, and will often refer discipline cases to law enforcement.

 If your child has been suspended or threatened with expulsion from school, it is wise to seek advice from an experienced education law attorney.
 School boards and school districts must comply with certain procedural rules when making the decision to expel a student, and without representation from a knowledgeable education law attorney, you and your child may find yourselves forced to accept an unacceptable outcome when other options may be available.

 Education law is complex, and school administrators are often lax in following state procedures for suspensions or expulsions.
 Parents are frequently not told about their rights or the rights of their child.
 Your child’s education and school record are invaluable and should be protected with every resource available.
 Our attorneys have significant experience representing students at expulsion and due process hearings — using the procedural rules to make sure your child’s rights under education law are protected.

 With offices in Walnut Creek, California, The Law Offices of Johnson & Johnson, provides legal representation in school expulsion and suspension proceedings as part of our education law practice.